laninsky/ambigoos_into_structure/README.md

 # What if you want to tweak the individuals in the file/change completeness of dataset/SNP selection criteria?
 It probably makes sense to run the ambigoos pipeline once for all of your samples permitting a lot of missing data, and then focus on subsets of your samples/loci with less missing data, if you don't want to run structure with all the samples included/a lot of msising data.
 To do that, we are going to use the full_SNP_record.txt file, pull out the samples we don't run, and then run tweaking.R on our modified full_SNP_record.txt.
 Make sure that you change the value in your proportion file to whatever you would like the completeness of data across your ingroup to be.

+If you are coming from stacks, please check out the conversion from stacks step that you need to do before you can run tweaking.R (convert_from_stacks folder within this respository).

 First step: grep everything except the samples you don't want e.g.
 ```
 grep -v "kaloula_baleata*" full_SNP_record.txt | grep -v "kaloula_cfbaleata*" | grep -v "kaloula_indo*" | grep -v "kaloula_mediolineata*" | grep -v "kaloula_pulchra*" > mod_full_SNP_record.txt